ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 of the different roles in a GNAP system.

 To mitigate this, the AS should only use fully random or encrypted values for resource references.

+## Token Re-Issuance From an Untrusted AS

+It is possible for an attacker's client instance to issue its own tokens to another client instance, acting as an AS that the second client instance has chosen to trust.
+If the token is a bearer token or the re-issuance is bound using an AS-provided key, the target client instance will not be able to tell that the token was originally issued by the valid AS.
+This process allows an attacker to insert their own session and rights into an unsuspecting client instance, in the guise of a token valid for the attacker that appears to have been issued to the target client instance on behalf of its own RO.

+This attack is predicated on a misconfiguration with the targeted client, as it has been configured to get tokens from the attacker's AS and use those tokens with the target RS, which has no association with the attacker's AS.
+However, since the token is ultimately coming from the trusted AS, and is being presented with a valid key, the RS has no way of telling that the token was passed through an intermediary.

+To mitigate this, the RS can publish its association with the trusted AS through either discovery or documentation.
+Therefore, a client properly following this association would only go directly to the trusted RS directly for access tokens for the RS.

+Furthermore, limiting the use of bearer tokens and AS-provided keys to only highly trusted AS's and limited circumstances prevents the attacker from being able to willingly exfiltrate their token to an unsuspecting client instance.

 # Privacy Considerations {#Privacy}